-Investment Income
+Investment Income (Loss)

-The earnings rate, which includes investment income, net of allowable investment expenses, on all Pool investments held by the Treasury for the year ended June 30, 2020, was 1.65% on an average daily investment balance of the Pool portfolio of \$31.88 billion.
+The earnings rate, which includes investment income, net of allowable investment expenses, on all Pool investments held by the Treasury for the year ended June 30, 2021, was 0.53% on an average daily investment balance of the Pool portfolio of \$36.61 billion.

-Investment expenses allocated by the County to the Pool include custodial bank fees, rating agency fees, banking fees, as well as administrative costs such as salaries and benefits, services, and supplies, overhead and equipment totaling \$12.82 million for the year ended June 30, 2020.
-This represented approximately 4.02 basis points of the average daily investment balance for the year ended June 30, 2020.
+Investment expenses allocated by the County to the Pool include custodial bank fees, rating agency fees, banking fees, as well as administrative costs such as salaries and benefits, services, and supplies, overhead and equipment totaling \$13.72 million for the year ended June 30, 2021.
+This represented approximately 3.75 basis points of the average daily investment balance for the year ended June 30, 2021.

 The change in fair value of investments consists of both unrealized and realized gains and losses.
 Realized gains and losses on investments held in more than one fiscal year and sold in the current year were included as a change in the fair value of investments reported in the prior year(s) (as an unrealized gain or loss) and the current year (as a realized gain or loss).
-Securities in the aggregate amount of \$18.80 billion in the Pool and \$52.02 million in the SPI were called or sold during the year with a net gain of \$2.87 million for the Pool and \$6.15 thousand for the SPI.
-The net increase in the fair value of investments for the year ended June 30, 2020, was \$301.05 million for the Pool; \$4.07 million for the SPI; and \$5.00 thousand for the Other Specific Investments.
+Securities in the aggregate amount of \$7.80 billion in the Pool and \$8.83 million in the SPI were called or sold during the year with a net loss of \$907.58 thousand for the Pool and a net loss of \$15.48 thousand for the SPI.
+The net decrease in the fair value of investments for the year ended June 30, 2021, was \$290.65 million for the Pool and \$3.09 million for the SPI; there was no net change for the Other Specific Investments.
+Due to the Treasury's investment strategy of buying and holding investments until maturity, gains and/or losses resulting from fair value fluctuations are not reflected in the distributions to participants.